kokoko3k/koko-aio-slang/docs-ng.md

     Zoom:
         Change the size
     Sharp fix through offset:
         When using integer scaling, it may be not possible to draw sharp rounded lines.
-        This hack add a small (the higher, the smaller) offset to the image that allow for sharp lines at the cost of a slightly lower draw precision.
+        This hack add a small offset to the image that allows for sharp lines at the cost of a slightly lower draw precision.
         Use 0.0 to disable the hack.

 **Tilt:**<br>